What are the dates of your upcoming trips?

 What is the cost?

 Our standard rate for a 10-day trip is $4750.
 This includes all meals, nightly cocktails, all lodging, transportation, and all group activities (there will be optional activities on your free days that may not be included).
 On camping nights you will share a roof-top tent, on hotel nights you will share a room but not a bed.
 For single occupancy rates on tents and hotels please contact us at firstname.lastname@example.org.

 Is financing an option?

 You bet.
-The initial deposit amount is 30% (For the May 2-11th trip that is $1140) to secure your spot.
+The initial deposit amount is 30% to secure your spot.
 Full payment of the remaining balance is due 90 days before the trip date, and can be made in up to 3 payments.
 You can discuss this with your Personal Adventure Coordinator.

 What is a Personal Adventure Coordinator?

 When you book your trip, you will be assigned a Personal Adventure Coordinator or PAC.
 Your PAC will be one of the 4 guides on your trip.
 She will be your go-to person for all pre-trip questions, and during the trip will be there to make sure you are having the most amazing experience!

 All of your guides are experienced overlanders.
 Between us, we have visited over 50 countries, and overlanded a collective 60,000+ miles around the world!
 We will match you with the person we think will help you to have the most amazing trip possible!

 If I can’t convince a friend to go, how much extra will I have to pay?